dandekarsneha07/asic-design-class/README.md

 <details>
 <summary> vsdabysoc </summary>

-## Understanding Physical Design steps and running ASIC flow for vsdbabysoc
+## Understanding physical design steps and running flow for vsdbabysoc

 The Directory structure for configuring vsdbabysoc is same as shown for rvmyth core design.